cdnbye/documentation/en/README.md

 - Highly configurable for users
 - Support most popular HTML5 players such as video.js、Clappr、Flowplayer
 - Efficient scheduling policies to enhance the performance of P2P streaming
-- Use IP database to group up peers by ISP and regions
+- Use IP database to group up peers by ISP and region

 ## Demo
 [Click me!](https://demo.cdnbye.com/)